5 Budget-Friendly Holiday Shopping Strategies

 These tips will make you see less red and more green

-All of the following ideas will help you to not overspend during the holidays:
+The following ideas will help you to not overspend during the holidays.

 1. Procrastinate!
 Some shoppers get a head start on Christmas by making purchases throughout the year.
 That gives you the most time to get the best deals, right?
 According to the American Research survey, those who waited until after mid-November to start shopping, spend 38 percent less than those who started shopping earlier.